cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

 analyze what is the proper networking configuration to allow connectivity from the EC2 instances to the protected databases.

+How to use:

+* Save the code below in a `.tf` file (ex `sidecar.tf`) in a new folder.
+* Open a command line terminal in this new folder.
+* Configure the AWS CLI credentials or provide them through environment variables.
+* Run `terraform init` followed by `terraform apply`.

 ```hcl
 provider "aws" {
   # Define the target AWS region